inspyrstudio/CygonLink/README.md

 ## Key Features

-*📦 Automated Prefab Generation* : Converts USDA hierarchies, meshes, and materials directly into native Unity GameObjects.
+*📦 Automated Prefab Generation* : Converts USDA hierarchies, meshes, and materials directly into native Unity GameObjects with collision.

 *🔥 Live Hot-Reloading* : Detects file saves in Cygon and instantly updates all instances in your active Unity scene (even in Play Mode).

 *🛠️ Intelligent Mesh Processing* : Includes a "Weld Vertices" pass and normal-correction logic to eliminate dark artifacts and shadow leaks.

-*🎨 Material Management* : Automatically generates physical materials in a local /Materials folder with support for URP and HDRP.
+*🎨 Material Management* : Automatically generates materials in a local /Materials folder with support for any Graphics Pipeline.

 ## Getting Started